Ethoryx API

 Go, Rust, and Java SDKs are planned.
 Contact us if you need a specific language prioritized.

-For C integration with OpenSSL's BN_generate_prime_ex() interface, see the implementation notes in Section 6 of the IACR paper.
+For C integration with OpenSSL's BN_generate_prime_ex() interface, implementation notes are available to commercial licensees.
+Contact us for the technical dossier.